davidgasquez/handbook/Trip Planning.md

 - eSIM (Airalo).

 ### Checklist
 - Download podcasts, albums or other media.
-- Do all
+- Do all the check-ins.
+- Empty wallet of useless things in the destination.